-Lenders, or credit providers, make enquiries to credit bureaus such as Equifax (who hold a record of such enquiries on your credit file).
+Lenders, or credit providers, make enquiries to credit bureaus such as Experian (who hold a record of such enquiries on your credit file).
 They can then access your credit file to assess your suitability for a loan.
 They will do this against their own set of specific criteria, and may use a score as part of the application assessment.

 Creditworthy – this is a term lenders use to describe your suitability to receive credit, where they especially take into account your past track record in paying money back.